rhidayat1980/ndigital-test/README.md

 12. What sacrifices did you make due to time?
 Any improvement that you would add to make the system production ready?

+13. i use local terraform state for this repo, but on real scenario i use terraform backend storage like s3, dynamodb or gcs bucket.
+14. for collaboration i use runatlantis like in traveloka. for more info read this link: https://www.runatlantis.io/